 Using first hand stories, FULL ENGLISH will be a poignant, funny and life-affirming homage to the strength of the women.
 Those whom married Pakistani men and brought up mixed race children.
 Those who struggled with their identity.
 Those whom never really belonged to any particular culture or race.
 Those who constantly had to stand up against racists.
 Those who just didn't care.

 Alongside the creation of the play, Bent Architect will also work with young people from around the estate today to explore how much has changed from the time of that first generation of mixed race kids; and older people who, like Pauline today, are suffering from dementia.

 Bent Architect have a growing reputation for creating innovative new work which challenges expectations.
 Their acclaimed THIS SPACE IS OCCUPIED (2018) took over a disused pub and turned it into a 1970's commune, whist their international tour of WOMEN OF AKTION (2018) looked at the stories of German women's resistance to war.

-Supported by the National Lottery through Arts Council, England and Bradford Council, and developed in partnership with Kala Sangam, Bradford University, and Grange School, FULL ENGLISH is an exciting new project which delves into an untold seam of Bradford's history and asks how much has really changed?
+Funded by Bradford Producing Hub, the National Lottery through Arts Council, England and Bradford Council, and developed in partnership with Kala Sangam, Bradford University, and Grange School, FULL ENGLISH is an exciting new project which delves into an untold seam of Bradford's history and asks how much has really changed?